-CHEP facilitates collaborations between different customers, in which transport resources are being integrated in our network.
+BRIX also enables CHEP to facilitate collaborations between different customers, in which transport resources are being integrated in our network.
 CHEP help close open logistics loops reduce empty trucks and therefore unnecessary carbon emissions.
 The number of collaboration trips are established between customers at the beginning of their commercial agreement.
-The distance of each lane is then multiplied by the number of agreed collaborative trips which is then converted to CO2e saved by applying the aforementioned conversion factor.
+The distance of each lane is then multiplied by the number of agreed collaborative trips which is then converted to CO2e.
+Transport Orchestration consists of two project types, Orchestration Promotor and Orchestration Partner.
+Customers who take part in both are counted twice in customer collaboration numbers.
+Customers projects here can also be counted separately from Customer Collaboration.